As I have written here earlier:

-“Heart attack patients who suffer mental health issues as a result of the attack are more likely to be re-admitted for cardiac events and chest pains in the future, and have 14 percent more days of hospitalization than their counterparts.”
+“Heart attack patients who suffer mental health issues as a result of the attack are more llikely to be re-admitted for cardiac events and chest pains in the future, and have 14 percent more days of hospitalization than their counterparts.”

 Unlike longterm clinical depression, post-heart attack depression is often called “situational depression”, or “stress response syndrome”, and what mental health professionals call an adjustment disorder that can strike following a traumatic life event as we struggle to make sense of something that makes no sense.

-Patients who are struggling emotionally after the trauma of a heart attack can also be far less likely to successfully make post-op lifestyle changes like regular exercise, smoking cessation, stress management or heart-healthy eating.
-In fact, the Israeli researchers found that patients who suffer depression following a heart attack were:
+Patients who are struggling emotionally after the trauma of a heart attack can also be far less likely to successfully make post-discharge lifestyle changes like regular exercise, smoking cessation, stress management or heart-healthy eating.
+In fact, the Israeli researchers found that patients who suffer new-onset depression following a heart attack were:

 - 20% less likely to be physically active